Juliako/azure-docs/articles/media-services/media-services-overview.md

 * A camera that is used to broadcast an event.
 * A live video encoder that converts signals from the camera to streams that are sent to a live streaming service.

 Optionally, multiple live time synchronized encoders.
-For certain critical live events that demand very high availability and quality of experience, it is recommended to employ active-active redundant encoders with time synchronizationto achieve seamless failover with no data loss.
+For certain critical live events that demand very high availability and quality of experience, it is recommended to employ active-active redundant encoders with time synchronization to achieve seamless failover with no data loss.

-* A live streaming service that enables you to do the following:
+** A live streaming service that enables you to do the following:**
 * ingest live content using various live streaming protocols (for example RTMP or Smooth Streaming),
 * (optionally) encode your stream into adaptive bitrate stream
 * preview your live stream,
 * record and store the ingested content in order to be streamed later (Video-on-Demand)
-* deliver the content through common streaming protocols (for example, MPEG DASH, Smooth, HLS) directly to your customers, or to a Content Delivery Network (CDN) for further distribution.
+* deliver the content through common streaming protocols (for example, MPEG DASH, Smooth Streaming, HLS) directly to your customers, or to a Content Delivery Network (CDN) such as Azure CDN for further distribution.

 **Microsoft Azure Media Services** (AMS) provides the ability to ingest,  encode, preview, store, and deliver your live streaming content.